jtawil777/BlazorGraphApiAzureSignalrServiceExample/README.md

 # BlazorGraphApi

 Blazor Server App with Azure AD Authentication, Azure SignalR Service, that calls the Microsoft Graph API on-behalf of the signed-in user.
+Original code at: https://github.com/wmgdev/BlazorGraphApi

 ## This code does not work and should not be used in production.
 Created to demonstrate a bug.